 As a subset, there is also indirect criticism of 'some countries' or 'some big countries' for their attitudes towards BRI (Liu 2016).
 There is insinuation especially when it comes to the CPEC that India is involved in sabotaging the Sino-Pak venture.
 One Global Times opinion piece referred to 'some hostile overseas forces' in this context.
 While it held off declaring a link between an attack on a shrine in Balochistan and the opening to business of the Gwadar port in mid-November 2016, it quoted Pakistani officials referring to 'enemies of the country' attempting to 'sabotage' the CPEC in reference to an earlier attack in August in Quetta (Wang W. 2016).
-It is unlikely that the Pakistani officials in question were not referring to either Afghanistan or India and such quoting, by Chinese media or analysts, of Pakistani statements then has the implication that they agree with the Pakistani assessment.
-This by extension can also be read as supporting the possible Pakistani allusion to India.
+It is unlikely that the Pakistani officials in question were not referring to either Afghanistan or India and such quoting, by Chinese media or analysts, of Pakistani statements then has the implication that they agree with the Pakistani allusion to India.